shinobu-11/shinobu-11/README.md

-- 👋 Hi, I’m @shinobu-11
+- 👋 Hi, I’m Aldhair and I'm Currently 24
-- 👀 I’m interested in Data Science y Machine Learning <3
+- 👀 I’m interested in Data Science y Machine Learning ❤️🤖
-- 🌱 I’m currently learning Data Analytics
+- 🌱 I’m currently learning Data Analytics 📊
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...